I recently came across a Facebook post with a seller trying to sell an unopened Sweet Caporal cigarette pack.Â

 So let's recap for a minute.

-In order to determine if a pack might possibly hold a T206 card, we would follow these steps:
+To determine if a pack might hold a T206 card, we would follow these steps:

-1) First, make sure that you are dealing with one of the 16 branded cigarette packs from the T206 set.
+1) First, ensure you are dealing with one of the 16 branded cigarette packs from the T206 set.

-2) Make sure the tax stamp on the tobacco box has either 'Series of 1909' or 'Series of 1910' information.
+2) Ensure the tax stamp on the tobacco box has either ‘Series of 1909’ or ‘Series of 1910’ information.
 Remember that 1909 would be very good since those tax stamps were only issued that year.
 1910 tax stamps were used up until 1916.

-3) Make sure the tax stamp also has the '10' in the upper left and right corners and not a twenty.
-Note that the Sweet Caporal Facebook pack I previously noted had the 10 lower on the stamp, and we know that tax stamp was not produced prior to 1918.
+3) Make sure the tax stamp also has the ’10’ in the upper left and right corners and not a twenty.
+Note that the Sweet Caporal Facebook pack I previously noted had the 10 lower on the stamp, and we know that the tax stamp was not produced before 1918.

 3) Look for overprint information.
 This really helps solidify when the pack was actually manufactured.
-Many packs unfortunately will not have the overprint.
+Unfortunately, many packs will not have the overprint.

-4) Check for the factory on the outside of the box to make sure that it matches up with one of the six T206 factories.
+4) Check for the factory on the outside of the box to ensure it matches up with one of the six T206 factories.

-Notably, even if the date and pack contents (usually 10 cigarettes) and factory match up, it's not always a given that the packs contain a T206 card.
+Notably, even if the date, pack contents (usually 10 cigarettes), and factory match up, it’s not always a given that the packs contain a T206 card.

 Scot Reader notes that 'Bird and fish subjects were reportedly inserted into Old Mill, Piedmont, Sovereign and Sweet Caporal packs during 1910 and 1911 as contemporaneous alternatives to baseball subjects'

-Here's a picture of two opened Drum packs that would have contained cards, from the collection of Canfield.
+Here’s a picture of two opened Drum packs that would have contained cards (from Canfield’s collection).

 How Many Unopened T206 Packs (with cards) Still Exist?

-It's hard to say definitely how many unopened tobacco packs (with T206 cards) still exist, although the number is probably rather small.
-Most of the unopened packs that you find advertised on eBay are not the correct year or factory and have no possibility of holding a card.
+It’s hard to say how many unopened tobacco packs (with T206 cards) still exist, although the number is probably rather small.
+Most of the unopened packs that you find advertised on eBay are not the correct year or factory and do not hold a card.

-Canfield believes that there are probably less than twenty packs (with the potential for containing T206 baseball cards) that still exist.
-It's possible that the number is low, but the fact is that there aren't many out there.
+Canfield believes that less than twenty packs (with the potential to contain T206 baseball cards) still exist.
+The number may be low, but there aren’t many out there.

 What’s The Value Of Unopened T206 Packs?

-There have been a few sales at auction houses in the last several years, but it's not common that packs (with the potential for holding cards) come up quite often.
+There have been a few sales at auction houses in the last several years, but it’s uncommon for packs (with the potential for holding cards) to come up for sale at auction.

-There is currently an unopened Sweet Caporal pack on eBay for sale at $6995 (see below).
+As of this writing, an unopened Sweet Caporal pack was on eBay for sale for $6995 (see below).

-While it's hard to see if there is any overprint on the tax stamp, the pack appears to be of the right date (and factory) to potentially hold a T206 card.
+While it’s hard to see if the tax stamp has an overprint, the pack appears to be of the right date (and factory) to potentially hold a T206 card.

 Although here's one that turned out a bit better, although it was only a common pulled from the pack: